wurmlab/SBC361-programming-in-R/2018/practical1.md

 #### Q5a.
 How many reptile names in `names_vec` contain a lowercase "o" or an uppercase "E"?

-Hint - you should able to identify the words containing these patterns using a single `grep` command.
+Hint - you should be able to identify the words containing these patterns using a single `grep` command.
 We have learnt how to search for a choice of two or more characters in class.

 #### Q5b.
 How many reptile names in `names_vec` contain the syllables "us" or "li"?